logicxd/aungmoe/public/pages/2019-02-19-xcode-debugging-techniques-you-should-know.md

 lot of time.
 I use the debugger basically every single time I run my application.
 It is also an excellent tool to use to learn how programming works.
 I just wish school taught this in my early beginner computer science classes.
-Instead, I was first introduced this when I did my first coding internship.
+Instead, I was first introduced this after two years when I did my first internship.

-I'll be going over some techniques that I use the most.
+These are some debugging techniques that I use the most.
 I highly recommend reading through [objc.io's debugging tips](https://www.objc.io/issues/19-debugging/lldb-debugging/) for a more inclusive reading.